Born in 1941 Melbourne artist Lesley Dumbrell has been working with a type of grid. Linear works with colour gradients.

 | Lesley Dumbrell, Chinook, 1975 |

-A more recent work from 2010 was part of a lovely exhibition at John Buckley Gallery in Melbourne.
+A more recent work from 2010 was part of a lovely exhibition.
 Dumbrell is still thinking about wind, light, night to day, plants and soil.
 All the elements and colour.

 Here is is what Lesley had to say “For me the starting is always colour—the exactness of the shade and hue, the lightness or darkness is very important, the emotional field it creates as well as the references it has to the actual world.
 The colour becomes a field or background for the linear structure of the painting; this structure is a way of describing an underlying structure, a randomness, a connection with the sensual.